engity-com/bifroest/docs/reference/environment/docker.md

 If `true`, users are allowed to use SSH's port forwarding mechanism.

 <<property("impPublishHost", "string", template_context="../context/authorization.md")>>
-If this property is set, the port of the IMP process will be not just exposed on the container network, but also on this host.
+If this property is set, only the IMP port `9687` is published on this host in addition to being exposed on the container network.
+Other ports declared with the image's `EXPOSE` instruction are not published automatically.

 At this address Bifröst will then connect to the IMP process inside the container.